Skip to content

 Rules for TOU Customer Choice

-If you’re a TOU customer and don’t want to switch to Tiered prices, you don’t need to do anything.
-You will stay on TOU prices.
+If you don’t want to switch your current price plan, you don’t need to do anything.
+You will stay on the current plan.

-If you do want to switch to Tiered prices, here are the rules that apply.
-These rules also apply if you later want to switch back to TOU prices.
+If you do want to switch your rate plan, here are the rules that apply.
+These rules also apply if you later want to switch back to another price plan.

-• Within 10 business days of receiving your Customer Choice Election Form, GrandBridge Energy must tell you if your Customer Choice Election Form can’t be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).
-If there are no issues with your Customer Choice Election Form, GrandBridge Energy has the same 10 business days to let you know when you can expect to start being billed on Tiered prices.
+• Within 10 business days of receiving your request to switch plans, GrandBridge Energy must tell you if your request can be processed and must explain why (for instance, if you’re not authorized to make changes to the account, or the account can’t be verified).
+If there are no issues with your request to switch, GrandBridge Energy has the same 10 business days to let you know when you can expect to start being billed on Tiered prices or Ultra-Low Overnight prices.

-• A switch from TOU to Tiered prices can only take effect at the start of a billing period.
+• A switch from TOU, ULO or Tiered prices can only take effect at the start of a billing period.
 You are generally billed for a 30-day period, and the start and end dates are identified on your electricity bill.

-• GrandBridge Energy must start charging you Tiered prices as of your next billing period after you submit your Customer Choice Election Form if it receives that form at least 10 business days before that billing period starts, and provided there are no issues with your form (see above).
+• GrandBridge Energy must start charging you on the new price plan as of your next billing period after you submit your request if it receives the notice at least 10 business days before that billing period starts, and provided there are no issues with your request. (see above).

-• If GrandBridge Energy receives your complete Customer Choice Election Form less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
-But if it can’t do so, it has to start charging you Tiered prices at the start of the next billing period after that.
+• If GrandBridge Energy receives your request less than 10 business days before the start of your next billing period, it might still be able to switch you for your next billing period.
+But if it can’t do so, it has to start charging you the new price plan prices at the start of the next billing period after that.

-• Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your Customer Choice Election Form and the day you actually start getting charged Tiered prices.
+• Because a switch in prices can only take effect at the beginning of a billing period, it will take some time between the day you provide your request and the day you actually start getting charged the new prices.

-• GrandBridge Energy is required to inform all new residential and small business customers that they have a choice between TOU or Tiered prices when they set up the account.
+• GrandBridge Energy is required to inform all new residential and small business customers that they have a choice between TOU, ULO or Tiered prices when they set up the account.

-• The choice between TOU and Tiered prices is available to nearly all residential and small business customers that have smart meters and are billed on TOU.
-Some residential and small business customers are charged Tiered prices because their meters can’t be used to bill TOU prices.
-They can’t switch to TOU prices at this time.
+• The choice between TOU, ULO and Tiered prices is available to nearly all residential and small business customers that have smart meters.
+Some residential and small business customers are charged Tiered prices because their meters can’t be used to bill TOU or ULO prices.
+They can’t switch to TOU or ULO prices at this time.

 • If you live in a condominium or apartment that has its own individual meter and your bill comes from a company other than GrandBridge Energy, you are a customer of a unit sub-meter provider (USMP).
-Customers of USMPs also can’t switch to Tiered prices.
+Customers of USMPs also can’t switch their price plan.
 That decision can only be made for the building as a whole by the “master consumer,” who is the person that retained a USMP for the property.
 In most cases, the master consumer is the property manager, landlord or condominium board.

 • Customers that are buying their electricity from an energy retailer pay the electricity price set out in their contract.
-Once they have left their retail contract, they will have a choice between paying TOU or Tiered prices.
+Once they have left their retail contract, they will have a choice between paying TOU, ULO or Tiered prices.
 For details about your energy contract, contact your energy retailer.

 For more information about TOU and Tiered pricing, visit www.oeb.ca/choice.